December 2025–April 2026 | 2–4pm ET | Hybrid | Free

 Zoom Registration

 For all Zoom attendees, advanced registration is required.
 Please note that due to capacity limitations, only a limited number of online participants will be able to lead a song during the event.
 If you wish to lead a song on Zoom, please provide the song title when you register.
 You can register to join the Zoom event until the start of the program, but registration for leading a song on Zoom closes one week in advance.
-Click here to see a selection of custom Zoom backgrounds that you can download and use during the chantey programs.

 Can’t decide whether to join in-person or via Zoom?